ericrogler/Green-Book/Z020_The_Use_Of_AI_And_Technology.md

 A student iPad can cover almost all use cases in a school setting and simplify the logistics of resource management.
 It's also a trade-off on resources and reduction in capacity/lot-sizing; though you can now manage fewer physical resources, providing technology may require additional overhead like licensing, device management systems, connectivity, internet providers, and equity concerns.

-Not *all* technology is great or necessary as preferences still exist.
+Not *all* technology is great or necessary as preferences exist.
 People may vastly prefer a physical medium to doing work vs an electronic medium.
 It may also be an accommodation to provide a physical medium vs an electronic medium.
 There's also cases where certain activities cannot be substituted with technology (currently), so it still requires physical resources.

 ### **[Cyber]Security in Technology**